 With the right planning and understanding of how life insurance fits into a plan, it’s one of the easier things in financial planning to take care of.
 Not having the right life insurance “is a relatively easy thing to fix,” Hauserman says.

 Since buying insurance can be so complicated we suggest that you keep it simple.
 Here are the basic guidelines you should know.
 The big demand years are between ages 25-35 as this is when people have the most obligations in their life such as mortgages, kids, college funds and car payments.
 Between the ages of 35-55 the need wanes but doesn’t disappear.
 At this point consumers usually see their liabilities shrink and assets grow.
 Once you hit age 55 life insurance turns into something else, typically life insurance is no longer needed for protection as the biggest financial risk is no longer death but rather you will require long term medical attention.
-Life insurance is a very confusing process and the need changes regularly but working with a licensed agent makes your life a lot easier.Tags: financial planning, life insurance, USAToday, life insurance needs, knowing when you need life insurance
+Life insurance is a very confusing process and the need changes regularly but working with a licensed agent makes your life a lot easier.Tags: life insurance needs, knowing when you need life insurance, life insurance portfolio, financial planning, life insurance